-In addition to the general risks encountered by a mining operation, the Company's operations is also exposed to financial risks that include liquidity risk, interest rate and foreign exchange risk.
+The Company's operations expose it to financial risks that include liquidity risk, interest rate and foreign exchange risk.
 The Company does not use derivative financial instruments to manage any of these risks nor is hedge accounting applied.

 Given the size of the Company, the directors have not delegated the responsibility of monitoring financial risk management to a sub-committee of the board.
 The Company's finance department implements the policies set by the board of directors.
-Further details of the Company's exposure to risks arising from financial instruments held are provided in note 15.
+Further details of the Company's exposure to risks arising from financial instruments held are provided in note 14.